Effects of time zones on North American broadcasting: News and sports

-Most sports television programs, including other major national events, are broadcast live in all time zones across U.S. territories, but also present special problems for local stations.
-For such events, the networks may either advertise Eastern time only, or list the times in both Eastern and Pacific (e.g. "8 p.m.
+Most sports television programs, including other major national events, are broadcast live in all time zones across U.S. territories, but also present special problems for some specific stations.
+For such events, the networks may either advertise Eastern time only, or list the times in both Eastern and Pacific (e.g., "8 p.m.
 Eastern/5 p.m.
 Pacific").
-As such, a live Sunday sporting event that is played from 1:00 to 4:00 p.m.
-Pacific Time preempts local 6:00 p.m. newscasts on the East Coast.
-Likewise, a State of the Union address that is televised at 9:00 p.m.
-Eastern Time preempts local 6:00 p.m. newscasts on the West Coast.
-Similarly, as sports programs would normally air weekend afternoons on the east coast on major TV networks and late mornings on the west, the weekend editions of national morning news shows could air on the west as early as 5:00 or 6:00 a.m.
+As such, a live Sunday sporting event is played from 1 to 4 p.m.
+Pacific Time preempts local 6 p.m. newscasts on the East Coast.
+Likewise, a State of the Union address that is televised at 9 p.m.
+Eastern Time preempts local 6 p.m. newscasts on the West Coast.
+Similarly, as sports programs would normally air weekend afternoons on the East Coast on major TV networks and late mornings on the West Coast, the weekend editions of national morning news shows could air on the West Coast as early as 5:00 or 6 a.m.
 PT.
 News channels such as CNN and sports channels such as ESPN that frequently broadcast live events offer a single feed that airs in all time zones.
-About 80% of the U.S. population reside in the Central and Eastern time zones, where the nation's largest city (and the main anchor of television programming) New York is located.
+About 80% of the U.S. population reside in the Central and Eastern time zones, where the nation's largest city (and the main anchor of television programming), New York, is located.

-A notable exception to live telecasts in sports was the Olympic Games.
+A notable exception to live telecasts in sports is the Olympic Games coverage.
 Although it has provided live coverage of events during other dayparts via platforms such as cable and streaming, NBC's flagship primetime coverage block typically featured tape-delayed and "plausibly live" presentations of events from earlier in the day.
-When allowed by the host's time zone, NBC does include live coverage of selected events in the block.
-This practice is reflected in the actual scheduling of the Olympic programme, which NBC may influence to maximize primetime viewership due to the value of its broadcast rights: at the 2008 Summer Olympics in Beijing, many swimming events were held in the morning local time to allow for primetime broadcasts in the Americas.
+When allowed by the host's time zone and/or during U.S. team appearances at gold medal matches, NBC does include live coverage of selected events in the block.
+This practice is reflected in the actual scheduling of the Olympic events, which NBC may influence to maximize primetime viewership due to the value of its broadcast rights; at the 2008 Summer Olympics held in Beijing, the swimming finals were held in the morning local time to allow for primetime broadcasts in the Americas, but the event was aired live on the U.S. East Coast and tape-delayed in other U.S. territories despite most major markets in the Americas, Europe, Africa, Asia and Oceania regularly delivering live and unedited regular Olympic broadcast coverage based on the Olympic Broadcasting Services' simultaneous global feed.
 As per prior practice, this block aired in tape delay on the West Coast.